Stylus (computing)

 In computing, a stylus (or stylus pen) is a small pen-shaped instrument whose tip position on a computer monitor can be detected.
 It is used to draw, or make selections by tapping.
-While devices with touchscreens such as newer computers, mobile devices (smartphones and personal digital assistants), game consoles, and graphics tablets can usually be operated with a fingertip, a stylus provides more accurate and controllable input.
-The stylus has the same function as a mouse or touchpad as a pointing device; its use is commonly called pen computing.
+While devices with touchscreens such as laptops, smartphones, game consoles, and graphics tablets can usually be operated with a fingertip, a stylus can provide more accurate and controllable input.

 History

 The earliest computer-related usage for a stylus was in 1643 with Pascal's calculator.
 The device had rotary dials that rotated in accordance with the selected numbers; with gears, drums, and clever engineering, it was capable of addition, subtraction, multiplication and division (using 9's constant).
 A stylus was used to turn the dials.

 Later devices of this type include the Arithmometer, in the 1860s; and the Addiator, in 1920.
 The Addiator was a pocket mechanical adding machine that used a stylus to move tiny rigid slices of sheet-metal that were enclosed in a case.
 On the side of a slice of metal there were numbers that became visible to display the result.
 It was capable of addition, subtraction, multiplication and division.
 In 1967 there was a HEXADAT model, which allowed 4-function math to be applied to hexadecimal numbers for use in programming.
 The first use of a stylus in an electronic computing device was the Stylator, demonstrated by Tom Dimond in 1957.

 Types

-Different types of stylus are used for graphics tablets, as well as resistive and capacitive touchscreens.
-Capacitive screens are very widely used on smart phones and multi-touch surfaces, where simultaneous use of several fingers is detected; a stylus cannot replicate this.